 Yes and no. Some filters can, and should, be cleaned regularly, but others are simple, replaceable filters.
 Follow our 5-step AC filter cleaning process to cover all your air conditioning bases.

 Check your owner’s manual to find out what type of filter you have, and where it is located in your AC unit.
-If you can’t find your owner’s manual you can always call Art Plumbing, AC & Electric for assistance, rather than poking around the AC system yourself.
+If you can’t find your owner’s manual you can always call Art Plumbing, Air Conditioning & Electric for assistance, rather than poking around the AC system yourself.

 Turn your AC unit off before doing anything physically with the unit.